Student Beans Standard Terms & Conditions

 Provide such Brand Materials, Brand Data and Brand Marks as is reasonably required by TBG for the purposes of the Services.

-Provide TBG with a valid Student Voucher for the duration of the term as set out on the booking form.
+Provide TBG with a valid Student Voucher for the duration of the term.

 Ensure that whenever the Client promotes the availability of its student discount including (without limitation) via its websites, emails, social and other digital media channels or its venues and other offline media channels or via 3rd parties to feature information about its partnership with Student Beans.